-Once you climb the stone steps leading up to the cave, you walk through it and come out the other side.
+From the trail, cross over the bridge to get to the stone steps leading up to the cave, walk through it and come out the other side.
 The scenery leading up to the cave is the prettiest in the whole park.

-Once you exit the cave, hike up some steps and find the end of Old Man’s Cave trail.
+Exit the cave, hike up some steps and find the end of Olds Man Cave trail.
+This is the first exit point and you will have hiked 1 mile.
 You’ll be led to the back of the Visitor Center which you pass and then see the parking lot in front of you.